zahid-islam/HajjManagement/README.md

 # HajjManagement
-Hajj and Umrah Management Application
+Hajj and Umrah Management Application develop using C#, ASP.Net MVC, AngularJS and LINQ.

 Some of screen shot given below: